 The austere way of life the Hoppers had chosen seemed to suit both of them completely.
-They were not unscoiable, and they had plenty of friends, old and new; but niehter were they gragarious.
+They were not unsociable, and they had plenty of friends, old and new; but neither were they gregarious.
 Hopper had no small talk; he was famous for his monumental silences… When he did speak, his words were the product of long meditation.

 Jo Hopper on the other hand, was as articulate as he was laconic, with a lively sense of humor.
 (She once remarked that “sometimes talking with Eddie is just like dropping a stone in a well, except that it doesn’t thump when it hits bottom.”)

 For the six months of they year they lived in New York, Edward Hopper worked like a machine.
 He’d go down his studio like a banker, work nine to five or so, never go out.

 A sad thing that happened to Jo when she was in her thirties, and she’d lost her job with the New York public schools because she caught influenza: